AdaCore/spark2014/docs/ug/spark_2014.rst

   the code was written with the intention that it would be analyzed.

 - Code is in maintenance phase, it might or might not have all of the |SPARK|
-  specific aspects.
-If the aspects are present, the synthesized aspects may be compared with the explicit ones and auto correction used to update the aspects if the changes are acceptable.
-If there are aspects missing they are automatically synthesized for analysis purposes.
+  Global aspects.
+If the Global aspects are present, the synthesized aspects may be compared with the explicit ones to update the aspects if the changes are acceptable.
+If there are aspects missing, they are automatically synthesized for analysis purposes.
 This is also regarded as generative analysis.

 - Legacy code is analyzed which has no (or incomplete) |SPARK| specific aspects This is regarded as *retrospective analysis*, where code is being analyzed